jrnl-org/jrnl/docs/installation.rst

 .. note::

-   Installing the encryption library, `pycrypto`, requires a `gcc` compiler.
-For this reason, jrnl will not install `pycrypto` unless explicitly told so like this.
-You can `install PyCrypto manually <https://www.dlitz.net/software/pycrypto/>`_ first or install it with ``pip install pycrypto`` if you have a `gcc` compiler.
+   Installing the encryption library, `pycryptodome`, requires a `gcc` compiler.
+For this reason, jrnl will not install `pycryptodome` unless explicitly told so like this.
+You can install it with ``pip install pycryptodome`` if you have a `gcc` compiler.

    Also note that when using zsh, the correct syntax is ``pip install "jrnl[encrypted]"`` (note the quotes).